Save Money with Visible Light

 The cost of Visible Light (non-IR) Papers can be nearly 50% less than Infrared Papers, depending on your label application and the adhesive you need.
 They are also less susceptible to light degradation and can be used in any standard speed printer, whereas IR materials tend to require higher speed models.
 Print quality may be slightly different, so testing, perhaps with adjusted heat settings, is suggested.

-If you have any questions about the differences between IR and Visible Light labels, or would like a quotation on your Direct Thermal Paper Label options, be sure to contact our Label Experts.
+If you have any questions about the differences between IR and Visible Light labels, or would like a quotation on your Direct Thermal Paper Label options, be sure to contact The Label Experts.
 They are ready to assist you and get you samples to test and compare.

 Please Note: The differences we discussed in this article only pertain to direct thermal papers.
 Plastic labels used for direct thermal printing do not experience the same printing and barcode scanning issues.